 Cliffs and Tidepools:

-Our journey began down in the lower areas of the park, near the cliffs and tidepools.
-On the day we visited the park, the tide was in so we primarily browsed around the cliff areas and enjoyed the stunning coastal views; caution is recommended as the edges can give way and be very dangerous.
+Enjoy this journey down into the lower areas of the park, near the cliffs and tide pools.
+The tide came in so we primarily browsed around the cliff areas and enjoyed the brilliant sea cliff views.
+The edges can give way and be dangerous so caution is recommended.

-If you visit the park during the time when the tide is out, you will have the opportunity to slither around the slippery tidepool rocks and shoreline beach area.
-Caution is recommended, these rocks are very slippery.
+If you visit the park when the tide is out, you will have the opportunity to slither around the slippery tide pool rocks and shoreline beach area.
+This area of the rocks can be very slippery.

 One marine plant-like animal I find quite interesting is sea anemones.
-They will curl up into a ball if it is disturbed.
+They will curl up into a ball if disturbed.

 Old Point Loma Lighthouse:

-This historic lighthouse was a 24-hour operation during the mid 1800s.
-The keeper on duty would operate the coastal lights 24 hours, seven days a week, and had no vacations.
+During the mid 1800s, this historic lighthouse is a 24-hour operation.
+The keeper on duty operates the coastal lights 24 hours, seven days a week, and with no vacations.
 The living quarters for the assistance keepers is a smaller structure located right next to the old lighthouse building.
-As we were walking through the interior of the lighthouse, we took notice of how small the spaces were, including the kitchen and sitting room, and the stairs leading up to the lamp which is a narrow curved stairwell.

-The Bayside Trail is approximately 2.5 miles roundtrip and a path that takes you downward through numerous types of native coastal sage brush, and you will see the remnants of the defense system area that was used during the wars.
+The Bayside Trail is approximately 2.5 miles roundtrip and a path that takes you downward through numerous types of native coastal sage brush.
+On the path of this trail, the remnants of the defense system area used during the wars are located here.

 Point Loma is a natural protective barrier to the entrance of San Diego Bay.
-This area provides lookout areas that offer strategic views that aids in military defense systems.
+Because this area provides lookout areas that offer strategic views that aid in military defense systems.